leandromineti/gbdcd/README.md

 Overview
 --------

 An R package implementing the Bayesian Detection of Clusters and Discontinuities.
+You can find a use case and other references at:

+> Costa, M. A., Mineti, L. B., Mayrink, V. D., & Lopes, A. L. M. (2018).
+Bayesian detection of clusters in efficiency score maps: an application to Brazilian energy regulation.
+Applied Mathematical Modelling.

 Installation
 ------------